kamranahmedse/developer-roadmap/src/data/roadmaps/cpp/content/104-data-types/index.md

 User-defined data types are types that are defined by the programmer, such as structures, classes, and unions.

 ## Structures (struct)
-Structures are used to store different data tyes under a single variable and accessibility of member variables and methods are public.
+Structures are used to store different data types under a single variable and accessibility of member variables and methods are public.

 Example:
 ```cpp